pgbouncer/pgbouncer/doc/config.md

 ### max_client_conn

 Maximum number of client connections allowed.

-When increased then the file descriptor limits should also be increased.
-Note that the actual number of file descriptors used is more than `max_client_conn`.
-The theoretical maximum used is:
+When this setting is increased, then the file descriptor limits in the operating system might also have to be increased.
+Note that the number of file descriptors potentially used is more than `max_client_conn`.
+If each user connects under its own user name to the server, the theoretical maximum used is:

     max_client_conn + (max pool_size * total databases * total users)

-if each user connects under its own user name to the server.
-If a database user is specified in the connection string (all users connect under the same user name), the theoretical maximum is:
+If a database user
+is specified in the connection string (all users connect under the same user name), the theoretical maximum is:

     max_client_conn + (max pool_size * total databases)

-The theoretical maximum should be never reached, unless somebody deliberately crafts a special load for it.
+The theoretical maximum should never be reached, unless somebody deliberately crafts a special load for it.
 Still, it means you should set the number of file descriptors to a safely high number.